-There were a great many different religions followed in the ancient and medieval time periods.
+March 2017 - People have started a lot of different religions.
 Some of them are still practiced today; others are not.
-It is hard even to know what religion is, but we see religion as any tendency to change your own behavior in accordance with supernatural forces.
+It is hard even to know what religion is, but let's say religion is any tendency to change your own behavior in accordance with supernatural forces.

-Most people in the ancient and medieval world believed that there were many unseen spirits affecting how things happened.
-The earlier faiths all thought that there were many gods, each responsible for different things: a god of the sky, a god of water, a god of love, and so forth.
+Most people believed that there were many unseen spirits affecting how things happened.
+They thought that there were many gods, each responsible for different things: a god of the sky, a god of water, a god of love, and so forth.
 Egyptian, Sumerian, Chinese, Indian, African, Greek, Roman, and German religions all had their gods organized this way, even though they had different gods.
 We call this polytheism (poll-ee--THEE-is-em).
 Beginning at least with the beginning of farming, if not before, many people all over the world thought you had to keep these gods happy with animal sacrifices - killing animals for the gods.

-But, beginning about 1350 BC in Egypt, there was a movement toward monotheism, or just believing in one god (often with a lot of weaker helper gods or angels).
-Akhenaten, an Egyptian pharaoh, may have been one of the first powerful people to push this idea.
+But, beginning about 1350 BC in Africa, there was a movement toward monotheism, or just believing in one god (often with a lot of weaker helper gods or angels).
+Akhenaten, an Egyptian pharaoh, may have been one of the first powerful people to push this idea (or Akhenaten may have gotten the idea from somewhere else in Africa).
 By 1100 BC or so (maybe), we see the Jews practicing monotheism.

 Not long afterwards, about 500 BC, as the first big empires got started with the Assyrians and then the Persians, the world's religious leaders responded with a wave of new, big, sweeping religions.
 The earliest was Buddhism, in India.
 East Asia saw the rise of Taoism and Confucianism.
 Judaism developed more formal structure under Ezra and Nehemiah.
 In Greece, this phase brought us first Socrates and then Plato.
 Christianity spread west with the Roman Empire.